 The teaching of anthropology at the University of Helsinki emphasizes the tradition of field research as a means to address central questions and issues regarding culture, society and human behaviour.
 Anthropological studies cover an extensive range of research traditions and engage the philosophical and theoretical questions which have defined the history of the discipline.
 The purpose of the programme is to ensure that every student becomes acquainted with the research fields of modern anthropology, its research methods and ethnographic studies across the globe.

 Anthropological studies prepare students to work in a wide range of fields and professional environments, and anthropological training helps students to excel at problem-solving in unpredictable situations.
-In addition to careers in research, anthropologists are employed in international organizations, government administration and as cultural experts in the corporate world.
+In addition to careers in research, anthropologists are employed in both domestic and international organizations, government administration and as cultural experts in the corporate world.
 They have found niches in fields such as journalism and other communication media.
 Anthropologists are also required as teachers in universities and other educational institutions, and they are in particular demand in non-government organizations, museums, and welfare bodies.
+There is an increasing demand of anthropological expertise in the private sector, for example, in service design.